sohomghosh/sohomghosh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 > **_ॐ श्रीं ह्रीं सरस्वत्यै नमः॥_**

 *Namaste (নমস্কার) 🙏*, I am **Sohom**.
 I like developing innovative solutions for solving real life challenges.
 Over the last 7.5+ years, I have been **toiling to improve digital experience & financial well-being** of millions of users across different industries like **Internet, Financial Services** and so on.
 Presently, I am working as a **Senior Data Scientist** for the **Artificial Intelligence, Centre of Excellence of** [Fidelity Investments](https://www.fidelity.com/){:target="_blank"}.
 Additionally, I am a researcher at the Computer Science & Engineering department of [Jadavpur University, India](https://jadavpuruniversity.in/){:target="_blank"}.
 Before this, I worked for [Times Internet](https://timesinternet.in){:target="_blank"} (digital wing of The Times Group) and [MathLogic](https://www.linkedin.com/company/mathlogic/){:target="_blank"} (an AI consulting startup).
 My research interests include **Industrial Applications of Natural Language Processing and Deep Learning**.
 Now my mission is to demystify financial texts for social good.<br>